-UV: American Ultraviolet Cool Cure UV Exposure Chamber
+UV Cure: American Ultraviolet Cool Cure and Open Cure 365 nm LED UV Exposure Tools

 The American Ultraviolet Cool Cure Chamber allows the user to cure UV-curing polymers, adhesives, optical cements, photoresists, epoxies, etc., without heating up the substrate or exposing the substrate to infrared or visible light.
 This helps the polymer to cure without heat-induced distortions.
 The temperature within the chamber typically stays lower than 35C for long exposures.
 By programming repetitions of a timed on/off cycle, the temperature can be maintained at very close to room temperature.
 It is very safe to work with, because the UV lamps are interlocked to the chamber door.
 No special personal protective equipment other than clean gloves are required while using this machine.